-I tutored at an inner city college for seven years.
-Many of my students were the first in their families to attend college.
-Some were the first to finish high school.
-Or not to sell drugs.
-A few have become my personal heroes.
+I tutored at an inner city college.
+Many of my students were the first in their families to finish high school.
+Or not sell drugs.
+Some became my personal heroes.

-My last student, a 19 year old pop culture drone, had just asked why she should “do punctuation.”
+My current tutee, a suburban pop culture drone, had just asked why she should “do punctuation.”

 She shrugged and left.

 My co-worker Trina, an African American grandma with a passion for cookies and Dostoyevsky, said, “Good point.
 My dog still can’t use a semi-colon.”

 “If I get one more I’m-only-here-because-my-teacher-made-me knucklehead,” I curmudged, “I’m going to become a custodian.”

 “This is community college, sweetie.
 You’re already in the recycling biz.
 Have a lemon cookie.”

 Roland was in his late 20s, with tattoos on his tattoos–not the artsy kind, the gang-y kind.
 But there was something in his eyes that said, These aren’t who I am.